 DAY ONE: WALKING & SHOPPING IN DOWNTOWN DENVER

 Built in 1982, the 16th Street Mall is a mile-long pedestrian promenade that runs through the center of Downtown and is lined with outdoor cafes and retail shops.
 Free shuttle buses cruise the mile-long mall about 90 seconds apart and stop at every intersection so it's easy to cover a lot of ground in a short period of time.
 Stop by the official Denver Tourist Information Center located off 16th Street Mall at 1575 California St.

-Perhaps better known as "The Big Blue Bear" on 14th and California streets.
-Created by Denver-based artist Lawrence Argent, this delightful 40-foot sculpture, peers curiously into the building, injecting a sense of fun and playfulness into the Convention Center.
+"I See What You Mean," or better known as "The Big Blue Bear," on 14th and California streets, was created by Denver-based artist Lawrence Argent.
+This delightful 40-foot sculpture, peers curiously into the building, injecting a sense of fun and playfulness into the Colorado Convention Center.
 Take a photo or two of this only-in Denver icon - he looks good from all angles.